 THIS WAS IN THE NINTIES!

 I had researched and contacted local NGOs working with these issues via normal air mail.
 Those times it was the only possibility.
-So once in Bangkok we had people to talk to and ask for advice.
+So once in Bangkok, we had people to talk to and ask for advice.
 We were offered a seat in a van which regularly went back and forth between Thailand and Malaysia to look for kidnapped children.
-We decided to stay in the city and start looking for the evidence of child abuse there.
+We decided to stay in the city and start looking for evidence of child abuse there.

 HIDING IN A RAILWAY STATION

-As we saw that young boys were brought by train in groups we decided to hang around main railway station 24/7 and film those.
+As we saw that young boys were brought by train in groups we decided to hang around the main railway station 24/7 and film them.
 Local taxi drivers were linked to this system and they soon noticed us.
 One came to offer “a free trip” around Bangkok.
 We declined and decided it was time to move on.

-We found small waiting rooms where boys were taken and everywhere in the streets you would see kids working in small workshops!
-Often with very dangerous looking machines, too.
+We found small waiting rooms where boys were taken and everywhere in the streets, you would see kids working in small workshops!
+Often with very dangerous-looking machines, too.
 Very big brothels were also everywhere and to be noticed with neon signs and having children in them.

-It was painful to find big tents in outskirts of Bangkok in which girls were sitting on huge rotary wooden levels ready to be picked up by rich buyers, looking a lot like Arabs.
-We certainly did film this very secretly from outside the tent through small holes in canvas not to be caught.
+It was painful to find big tents in the outskirts of Bangkok in which girls were sitting on huge rotary wooden levels ready to be picked up by rich buyers, looking a lot like Arabs.
+We certainly did film this very secretly from outside the tent through small holes in canvas so as not to be caught.

 DIVING DEEPER

-We wanted to understand more and joined in one international conference for child trafficking.
-We learnt the routes they use.
+We wanted to understand more and joined in international conference for child trafficking.
+We learned the routes they use.
 Heard of lawyers who help in rescue cases to return children to their families.
 Up in Northern Thailand there was one beautiful healing center for young people who had been rescued.
 It felt really good to film there!

 Thailand was quite chaotic those times.
-We could not leave our equipment anywhere so one of us had to always stay behind when another one was sightseeing little bit.
+We could not leave our equipment anywhere so one of us had to always stay behind when another one was sightseeing a little bit.
 Loved those temples and canals but our subject being so serious that month was quite dedicated to work.

-We found street boys´ home in Bangkok.
+We found a street boys´ home in Bangkok.
 Boys were free to come and go and many were heavily addicted to glue sniffing.
 We had lots of fun there playing football and hanging around.
 I felt like staying there.
 Could I be of any use?
 Later I had an inner revelation that in each country there are born people to help locals and my place was not there.

-DO I SAVE TAPES OR CAMERA?
+DO I SAVE TAPES OR THE CAMERA?

-We made about an hour long documentary SOS.STOP for SASK.
+We made about an hour-long documentary SOS.STOP for SASK.
 As we had so much extra material filmed we decided to make another one being more like a very long music video as Emma was a techno DJ those times.
 This we edited in London and this one you can watch below.
-From the original one I unfortunately only carry a bad quality VHS tape!
+From the original one, I unfortunately only carry a bad-quality VHS tape!

 Heartware – Childworkers in Thailand